Custom made Paris experiences created by a Parisienne

 PARIS IS EASY TO GET AROUND.
 Depending on where you are staying you can walk most of the city.
 Paris is a (relatively) small capital, it has more or less a round shape and nothing is more than 3 miles away from the historic center, Notre-Dame cathedral.
 It’s a fantastic city for walkers from the new car-free river bank parks to cobblestone streets.

 “BONJOUR” IS THE KEY WORD, everywhere, with everyone, when entering a taxi, a boutique or the elevator.
 It shows you are trying to speak French and Parisians will appreciate it.
 Try to say a few words in French.
 It will change everything in the way people perceive and treat you. .

-IN PARIS YOU CAN BOTH EAT AND DRINK WELL.
+IN PARIS YOU CAN BOTH EAT AND DRINK WELL FOR A REASONABLE PRICE.
 There are many restaurants offering both good wines and great cuisine at truly accessible prices.
 Beware that the American Express Card is not accepted everywhere, Visa and Mastercard are the most used here.

-If you consider using FREE WIFI (pronounced weefee) outside of your hotel or apartment and don’t want to pay roaming charges, the city offers many hotspots in most parks and gardens, on the upper part of the Champs-Elysées as well as most bars, restaurants, museums and railroad stations.
+If you consider using FREE WIFI (pronounced weefee) outside of your hotel or apartment and don’t want to pay roaming charges, the city offers many hotspots.
+Nevertheless, my best advice would be to rent a Pocket Wifi at the airport or to have it delivered, all details here.

-SHOPPING IS A MUST.
+HOPPING IS A MUST.
 Don’t try and resist it, just prepare your credit card (preferably one with a 0% foreign transaction fee – and tell your bank you will be travelling).
-Department stores, vintage boutiques, concept stores, outlets, you name it.
+Department stores, vintage boutiques, concept stores, outlets, you name it!
 Great bargains can be found during the sales in January and July each year.